masa-finance/tee-worker/README.md

 The tee-worker supports profiling via `pprof`.
 There are two ways to enable profiling:

 * Set `ENABLE_PPROF` to `true`.
-* Send the `SIGUSR1` signal too the tee-worker.
-This enables you to enable profiling without having to restart.
+* Send a POST request to `/debug/enable_pprof` (no body necessary)

 There is currently no way to completely disable profiling short of restarting the tee-worker.
-However, you can send the `SIGUSR2` signal, which will disable the most resource-intensive probes (goroutine blocking, mutexes and CPU)
+However, you can send a POST request to `/debug/disable_pprof` which will disable the most resource-intensive probes (goroutine blocking, mutexes and CPU)

 When profiling is enabled you will have access to the following endpoints, which can be accessed via the `go tool pprof` command: